oqtane/oqtane.docs/src/pages/manuals/admin/installation/development-vs-code.md

    git clone -b dev https://github.com/oqtane/oqtane.framework.git
    ```

-6. **Open Oqtane Solution:** Navigate to the cloned directory and open the **Oqtane.sln** solution file in Visual Studio Code.
+6. **Open Oqtane Solution**": Navigate to the cloned directory and open the **Oqtane.sln** solution file in Visual Studio Code.

-7. **Build the solution:** Build the solution using the built-in terminal or the .NET CLI by running the following command:
+7. **Build the solution**: Build the solution using the built-in terminal or the .NET CLI by running the following command:
    ```bash
    dotnet build
    ```

-8. **Run Application:** After building the solution, you can run the Oqtane application locally using IIS or Apache.
+8. **Run Application**: After building the solution, you can run the Oqtane application locally using IIS or Apache.
 Ensure to stop/start the app pool or services related to the Oqtane app on the web server when updating file changes.

 ---